spragl/Takeput/README.md

     Setting this parameter does not change the value of $/ or vice versa.

-    The "separator" value cannot de an empty string.
+    The "separator" value cannot be an empty string.
 If it is undef the data is seen as a single string.

 ## CONFIGURATION OPTIONS